hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/3-networking/index.md

     - heavy objects can all off tables can cause injury
         - use strudy stable desks
         - dont place heavy objects in the corner of desk

+## Online Shopping (for Digital Divide)

+- disadvantages for developing countries
+    - Some people in developing countries have no actual postal address making the delivery of goods which are purchased online difficult (1)
+    - Many people in developing countries have no access to broadband so speed of purchase is slower (1)
+    - Many people in developing countries have no PCs/Iaptops/smartphones/tablet computers so need to borrow a PC/go to a library (1)
+    - In developing countries power outages can mean that connection is lost during the process and so have to start again/lose the sale (1)
+    - Many people in developing countries do not have bank accounts and credit cards so have to organise for someone else to buy the product on their behalf (1)
+    - In many developing countries, goods bought using the internet are not covered by consumer-protection laws so people have no protection from unscrupulous sellers (1)